 An extradition proceeding consists of four stages that place requirements on the Attorney-General or Minister administering the extradition; Harris v Attorney–General (Cth) (1994).

-When the Attorney-General receives an extradition request.
+Stage 1 – when the Attorney-General receives an extradition request

 A request may only be considered by a country that is considered to be an ‘extradition country’ within the Extradition Regulations 1988 as per section 5 of the Extradition Act 1988.
 The person requested must also be an ‘extraditable person’ which is defined in section 6 of the Extradition Act 1988 to mean a person convicted of a crime in a foreign country or have an arrest warrant issued against them by the foreign country.